Chair, Dr David O’Flynn

 David is Chair of the Adamson Collection Trust.
 Dr O’Flynn is a Consultant Psychiatrist and works at Lambeth Hospital, part of South London and Maudsley NHS Foundation Trust.
 David is also a Trustee of the Bethlem Gallery.

-Secretary, Richard Morley
+Trustee, Richard Morley

 Richard additionally manages art strategy for the Maudsley Charity, working closely with partners, including Bethlem Gallery and Bethlem Museum of the Mind.
 He also supports and promotes the work of the ORTUS, a Maudsley Charity owned events, education, cafe and public access space based at the Maudsley Hospital.